CHICHI-Inu/contracts/README.md

 #### CHICHI Inu Adoption

 For anyone who hesitated to purchase the other Inu-family tokens, we have a special gift for you.
-We've developed a special program called the [CHICHI Inu Adoption Center](https://etherscan.io/address/0x79faba6bd0519795fb3844c2e5a38a5162681341), which allows you to obtain a small number of $CHICHI tokens for free!!
+We've developed a special program called the CHICHI Inu Adoption Center, which allows you to obtain a small number of $CHICHI tokens for free!!
 We're offering our community 2.5 percent of our total supply for a limited time.
-Collecting CHICHI tokens is completely free, and the total number of tokens you receive is proportional to the amount of Ether you currently hold.
+Collecting CHICHI tokens is completely free, and the total number of tokens you receive is proportional to the amount of BNB you currently hold.
-A user's Ether balance determines how many tokens he or she will receive.
+A user's BNB balance determines how many tokens he or she will receive.

 BONUS We will give an NFT to everyone who adopts our dogs when the collection is ready.